 The command above selects the emphasized print mode.
 There are no parameters.
 All characters printed subsequent to receipt of this command will be printed in emphasized mode.
-This command is valid only in draft mode.

-Cancel emphasized print mode Both
+Cancel en phasized print mode Both

 <esc></esc> F

 1Bh 46h

 27 70

 The command above cancels the emphasized print mode.
 There are no parameters.
-All characters printed subsequent to receipt of this command will be printed in non-emphasized mode (cancelling the effect of the <ESC> E command).
+All characters printed subsequent to receipt of this command will be printed in nonemphasized mode (cancelling the effect of the <ESC> E command).

 Select dou uble-strike printing Both

-<esc></esc> G
+<esc></esc> ESC> G

 1Bh 47h

 27 71

 The command above will select the double-strike print mode.
-There are no parametors.
+There are no parameters.
 Any characters printed subsequent to the receipt of this command will be printed in double-strike mode.